nfuhs/get-started-elm/part-two.md

 ```

-Then we need the write an encode function which lets us represent the data inside the view:
+Then we need the write an decode function which lets us use the data inside the view:

 ```elm